-Tatacoa Astronomia isn’t the largest observatory in the desert of Tatacoa, Colombia, but it is certainly the most famous.
+Tatacoa Astronomia isn’t the largest observatory in Colombia’s Tatacoa Desert, but it is certainly the most famous.
 Built by a Colombian who fell in love with the stars, the observatory has created almost a cult following among amateurs and professional astronomers alike.

 Tatacoa is technically a semi-dry tropical forest, but its arid conditions and Mars-like landscape mean many tend to mistake the region for a desert.
 Its dry desert-like climate and proximity to the equator—it lies 3.2324° N and 75.1688° W—make it perfect for star-gazing.
 Tatacoa is also extremely isolated, meaning there is no light pollution from any neighboring towns.